Get granular access to every workload, simplify Kubernetes cluster connectivity, and get clear network visibility.

 Principal Security Infrastructure Engineer

-“Because of it’s simplicity, both in architecture and end user experience, we can solve our acute problems quickly and easily.
+“Because of its simplicity, both in architecture and end user experience, we can solve our acute problems quickly and easily.
 With Tailscale we don’t have to think about VPNs any more.”

 Mike Deeks